Alexander-Dubrawski/FuzzyTestFinder/README.md

 fzt --default rust nextest
 ```

-⚠️ It is recommended using `nextest`, since it is much faster than using `cargo` as a runtime.
+⚠️ It is recommended to use `nextest`, since it is much faster than using `cargo` as a runtime.

 Afterwards you can fuzzy find the tests.
 You can do that on multiple modes: